MChatzakis/AlphaCompiler/readme.md

 # Alpha Compiler
 Alpha Compiler is a complete compiler (acc) and virtual machine (avm) for the Alpha programming language.
-(For the syntax etc. see the examples provided)
+(For the syntax etc. see the examples provided).

 Created by Manos Chatzakis (csd4238@csd.uoc.gr) and Nikos Fanourakis (csd4237@csd.uoc.gr).\